ahmedmkamal313/ahmedmkamal313/README.md

 - [printf](https://github.com/ahmedmkamal313/printf): A project that recreates the functionality of the printf function in C. It handles various format specifiers and flags to print different data types to the standard output.
 - [Simple Shell](https://github.com/ahmedmkamal313/simple_shell): A project that creates a simple UNIX command interpreter.
 It handles basic commands, built-ins, environment variables, and redirections.
 - [Monty](https://github.com/ahmedmkamal313/monty): A project that interprets Monty ByteCodes files.
 It implements a stack data structure and various operations on it.
 It also handles errors and edge cases.
+- [sorting_algorithms](https://github.com/ahmedmkamal313/sorting_algorithms): This project is a group assignment for ALX SE, where we implement four different sorting algorithms in C and analyze their time complexity using Big O notation.

 ## :mailbox: Contact
 You can reach me at